Surface-Code Hardware Hamiltonian: Results

 The qubit-idle-frequency data we presented in the previous section assumed that qubits remain parked at their frequency.
 However, to accommodate the new resonance condition, we recomputed the engineered exchange $J_{13}$ together with the accompanying parasitic interactions.

-Figure~\ref{fig:pzz0} (a-c) shows the updated stray coupling landscape for the resonant configuration at three values of $\Gside /2\pi= 0,\,2,\,4~\text{MHz}$, plotted against the effective exchange coupling between two qubits, $J_{13}$.
+Figure~\ref{fig:pzz0} (a-c) shows the updated stray coupling landscape for the resonant configuration at three values of $\Gside /2\pi= 0,\,2,\,4~\text{MHz}$, plotted against the effective exchange coupling between two qubits, $J_{13}$, based on the calculation using CirQubit.
 We overlay stray-coupling curves from \emph{all} unit cells to facilitate direct cell-to-cell comparison.
 The resulting envelopes delineate operating windows in which the gate is unambiguously \textsc{on} (maximal exchange) or \textsc{off} (suppressed exchange), providing practical guidance for pulse scheduling in larger-scale circuits.

 Subsequently, we fine-tune each unit cell to maximize fidelity, obtaining an optimal exchange strength in the range $J_{13}/2\pi \approx 18\text{–}24~\text{MHz}$; the precise value depends on the particular cell, the numerical optimization routine, and the fixed side coupling amplitude $\Gside$.